 About 20 years ago, the available crude statistics concerning drug overdose death rates for illicit opiates, versus medically prescribed opiate overdose death rates, showed roughly that the death-rate for medically prescribed opiates was about 10 times worse, or more, than the illicit opiate overdose death rate!
 Perhaps, prescribed drugs give us a false sense of security and safety.
 However, the stats referred to here were coming from different sources and systems of analysis, like comparing apples to oranges, so it was hard to determine what exactly was going on from looking at the easily available crude stats.

 And this was before fentanyl (elephant tranquilizer) arrived on the scene for human usage.
 There is no such thing in the USA as legal human usage of fentanyl except for a "patch" for severe cancer pain.
 Therefore, illicit human usage of fentanyl has now skewed the death rate from illicit opiates to a much higher rate than before.
-NOTE: There is no such thing as "legal" fentanyl for human consumption except for a "patch" for extreme pain from cancer.
 There is only illegal fentanyl usage for humans in the USA other than the legal "patch" just described.
 (And I don't think anyone has died from an overdose from this "patch".)

 If you ignore the vague web-based stats currently being broadcast, and return to the books in your local library, you will likely find that what I'm saying is true.
 There were about 10,000 deaths per year from illicit drugs around the year 2000, and about 100,000 to 300,000 deaths per year from prescription drugs of all types about that year, according to the stats then available.